Acadian Black Beans and Rice is an updated version of the red beans and rice classic. Made with a variety of spices popular in Cajun country.

 Saute until the onion becomes transparent, about 10 minutes.

 Add all the other ingredients (except the rice) to the large skillet that has the onion and bell pepper.

 - Cook for 10 minutes.

-Add the rice and salsa and heat through.
+Add the rice and heat through.

 Let cool to room temperature.
 Package in rigid sided containers and freeze up to 6 months.